 Atmospheric pressure on the pedal side, accompanied by the vacuum source applied to the master cylinder side, produces a powerful brake assist.
 This is because of the pressure differential caused by the closing vacuum valve and the opening air valve.

 When the driver releases the brake pedal, a return spring returns the diaphragm to its resting position.
-While the spring moves the diaphragm, the air and vacuum valves return to their normal at rest positions.
-This returns vacuum to both sides of the diaphragm.
+While the spring moves the diaphragm, the air and vacuum valves return to normal at rest.
+This returns the vacuum to both sides of the diaphragm.
 This is known as a balanced or at-rest position